 Painter and Founder of the Art Brut Concept

-Convinced that insanity holds the promise of creativity, from 1945 Jean Dubuffet built up a collection of "Art Brut," a term he invented and went on to define.
+From 1945, Jean Dubuffet built up a collection of "Art Brut," a term he invented and went on to define.
 He began publishing Art Brut fascicles in 1964, authoring the first eight volumes himself; their ongoing publication continues to this day.
 He donated his collection to the City of Lausanne in 1971: 4,000 pieces by 133 creators.
 The Collection de l'Art Brut opened to the public in 1976.

 Jean Dubuffet first intended to become a painter, but was put off by the classical training and cultural conditioning linked to the artist profession.
 It was only after turning forty that he took up painting again, in a highly personalized and original fashion.